stackhpc/stackhpc-kayobe-config/doc/source/operations/control-plane-operation.rst

-The compute nodes can largely be thought of as ephemeral, but you do need to make sure you have migrated any instances and disabled the hypervisor before decommissioning or making any disruptive configuration change.
+The compute nodes can largely be thought of as ephemeral, but you do need to make sure you have migrated any instances and disabled the hypervisor before rebooting, decommissioning or making any disruptive configuration change.

 Monitoring
 ----------